hahohe1892/Frank_thk_inv/README.md

 # Code supplement to: Unveiling the Hidden Lake-Rich Landscapes Under Earth’s Glaciers

-The code provided here demonstrates the key functionality of the thickness inversion as described in Frank et al. (2023) and applied in "Unveiling the Hidden Lake-Rich Landscapes Under Earth’s Glaciers" (Frank et al, 2025).
+The code provided here demonstrates the key functionality of the thickness inversion as described in Frank et al. (2023) and applied in "Unveiling the Hidden Lake-Rich Landscapes Under Earth’s Glaciers" (Frank et al., 2025).

 It constitutes a module of the Instructed Glacier Model (IGM; Jouvet et al., 2022) v2.2.1 available [here](https://github.com/instructed-glacier-model/igm/releases/tag/v2.2.1).
 For instructions on how to use IGM, please refer to the documentation in the corresponding repository.

 Importantly, this code only runs a toy example and does not produce output used in Frank et al. (2025).
 Specifically, it performs a simple thickness and friction inversion for Storglaciären using made-up mass balance forcing.